bign8/bign8.github.io/_posts/2012-12-01-hacking-pandora-and-a-better-internet.md

 </div>

 ## Removing Ads
 This process works for all advertisements including YouTube's  not just Pandora's, which, if I am not mistaken, makes browsing the web a better experience.
 This task is simply accomplished by installing an ad-blocker plugin for Chrome.
-My ad-blocker of choice is [Simple Adblock](https://chrome.google.com/webstore/detail/nhfjefnfnmmnkcckbjjcganphignempo) which is developed by [wips.com](http://www.wips.com).
+My ad-blocker of choice is **Simple Adblock** which was developed by [wips.com](http://www.wips.com).
 Simply add the extension to Chrome and reload the browser.
 This single plugin has successfully improved my browsing experience by a bazillion, no big deal.

 *Note: Occasionally, when an audio ad is blocked, Pandora likes to play silence for the duration of the would-be ad.
 Still better than an annoying voice trying to sell you something in my book.*